 |

 Dr. Reid came to Wofford College in 1996 after 15 years of teaching and research at Eastern Oregon University, Duke University, and the Universidad Nacional Autónoma de México in Mexico City.
-He has won eight awards for teaching excellence in both psychology and computer science, teaching in English and in Spanish.
+He has won nine awards for teaching excellence in psychology and in computer science, teaching in English and in Spanish.
 In 2004, he was selected as Governor's Distinguished Professor for the state of South Carolina.
 In 2005 he was awarded the $50,000 Milliken Award for Excellence in the Teaching of Science.
 He has obtained research grants from National Science Foundation, National Institutes of Mental Health, U.S. Forest Service, South Carolina Independent Colleges and Universities, Oregon State System of Higher Education, and Consejo Nacional de Ciencia y Tecnología.
 Dr. Reid served as chairman of the psychology department at Wofford College from 1998 - 2004.
 Currently, he is Past-President of the Society for the Quantitative Analyses of Behavior (SQAB) (term: 2009-2012).
-He recently completed a three-year term as SQAB Program Chair and as special editor of Behavioural Processes, which publishes a special issue of peer-reviewed papers stemming from the SQAB conference each year.
+He previously completed a three-year term as SQAB Program Chair and as special editor of Behavioural Processes, which publishes a special issue of peer-reviewed papers stemming from the SQAB conference each year.
 In 2010 Dr. Reid was appointed Reeves Family Professor of Psychology.
 Ed Reeves and his family have been exceptionally dedicated to Wofford College, and Ed's many contributions have repeatedly made him Dr. Reid's hero.
+In a national award ceremony in Washington DC in 2012, the Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education selected Dr. Reid as the 2012 South Carolina Professor of the Year for “extraordinary dedication to undergraduate teaching.”

 Dr. Reid's research interests lie in the basic mechanisms of learning and memory across species.
 His research often focuses on the rules of integration of responding and environmental cues to produce adaptive patterns of behavior.
 His approach to these topics involves the experimental analysis of behavior with rats, pigeons, dogs, and humans, along with mathematical modeling and computer simulation of these basic processes.
 Students are involved in all aspects of this research and frequently are coauthors of published papers and conference presentations.
 You can see a selected list of these papers below.